uw-x/tymp/README.md

 We have added a MATLAB demo showing how to process the audio and pressure signals recorded by the system and output a tympanogram.

 These scripts were originally run on:
-Ubuntu 18.04.5
+* Ubuntu 18.04.5
-MATLAB R2021a
+* MATLAB R2021a

 The programs should be able to run even if the versions do not exactly match.

 No non-standard hardware is required to run these programs.

 ### Programs
-Running these four programs in the following order will generate the tympanogram for a sample tympanometry measurement.
+Running this programs will generate the tympanogram for a sample tympanometry measurement.

 * demo.m: This file processes the acoustic and pressure data recorded by the system to produce a tympanogram.